 Next up, it was conversation.

 In my first conversation class, we went for a walk.
 Learning the words for what we saw along the way.
 Trees, runners, birds.
+Nicaragua has a lot of birds.
 All good.

 Types of Spanish language school lessons

 Lessons didn’t follow a set script.
-My tuition was one-on-one (which was typical for my Spanish language school), so the teachers could adapt best to the students’ needs and learning styles.
+My tuition was one-on-one (which was the norm in my Nicaraguan Spanish language school), so the teachers could adapt best to the students’ needs and learning styles.
 As a “learn by doing” type, that suited me down to the ground.

 And so, over the course of the next two weeks, I: